Laura-Kam/my-tech-community/README.md

 ## Questions

-If you have any questions, or would like to get in touch find me on GitHub [Laura-Kam](https://github.com/Laura-Kam) or email me at laura_ek@yahoo.co.uk.
+If you have any questions, or would like to get in touch find me on GitHub [Laura-Kam](https://github.com/Laura-Kam) or email me at laurakam91@gmail.com.